About Special Collections

 - Do not exert pressure on material used, such as by taking notes on top of or resting an arm on archival material.

-- Archival citations: [Identification of item], Collection Name, Call ##, University of Texas at San Antonio Libraries Special Collections.
+- Archival citations: see "preferred citation" for each collection (ed.
+[Identification of item], Collection Name, Call ##, University of Texas at San Antonio Libraries Special Collections).

-- Rare Books citations: Proper credit must be given for original (non-published) material.
-Sample citation: University of Texas at San Antonio Libraries Special Collections.
+- Special Collections citations: Proper credit must be given for original (non-published) material (ed.
+[Identification of item], University of Texas at San Antonio Libraries Special Collections).
 Published books need not cite UTSA Library.
 If unsure, consult staff.

-- Consult staff for additional information about photocopies.
+- Consult staff for additional information about photocopying and scanning.

-- Use purple flags to mark material for photocopying.
-Do not separate material to be photocopied.
+- Use colored flags to mark material.
+Do not separate material to be reproduced.

-- Photocopies are not done one demand.
-Turnaround may take several business days, depending on the quantity ordered and the volume of orders.
+- Reproduction requests may take several business days, depending on the quantity ordered and the volume of orders.

 - If you find materials that are torn, marked, out of order, or in any way seem damaged, please notify a staff member immediately.